 Prior Coursework

-With program approval, students are allowed to count no more than 6 credits of graduate coursework numbered 400-level or above from other institutions.
-Coursework earned five or more years prior to admission to a master’s degree or earned ten years or more prior to admission to a doctoral degree is not allowed to satisfy requirements.
+With program approval, students are allowed to transfer no more than 6 credits of graduate coursework numbered 400 or above from other institutions.
+Coursework earned ten years or more prior to admission to a doctoral degree is not allowed to satisfy requirements.

-With program approval, students are allowed to count no more than 6 credits of UW-Madison undergraduate coursework numbered 400-level or above.
-Coursework earned five or more years prior to admission to a master’s degree or earned ten years or more prior to admission to a doctoral degree is not allowed to satisfy requirements.
+With program approval, students are allowed to transfer no more than 6 credits of UW-Madison undergraduate coursework numbered 400 or above.
+Coursework earned ten years or more prior to admission to a doctoral degree is not allowed to satisfy requirements.
+Credits earned at other institutions are not allowed to transfer.

-With program approval, students are allowed to count no more than 6 credits of coursework numbered 400 or above taken as a UW–Madison Special student.
-Coursework earned five or more years prior to admission to a master’s degree or earned ten years or more prior to admission to a doctoral degree is not allowed to satisfy requirements.
+With program approval, students are allowed to transfer no more than 6 credits of coursework numbered 400 or above taken as a UW–Madison University Special student.
+Coursework earned ten years or more prior to admission to a doctoral degree is not allowed to satisfy requirements.

 Probation